wkernan/beerapp/README.md

 # Texas Beer Away

-### Show users how close they are to a bar that sells their favorite local Texas beer
+### Repsonsive web app that shows users how close they are to a bar that sells their favorite local Texas beer